History of Paula Badosa in Timeline

 April 2014: Doubles Title at Trofeo Juan Carlos Ferrero

-May 2014: Semifinals of Trofeo Bonfiglio in Doubles
+May 2014: Semifinals at Trofeo Bonfiglio in Doubles

 In May 2014, Paula Badosa reached the semifinals of the Grade-A Trofeo Bonfiglio in doubles.

-2014: Quarterfinals at French Open and Wimbledon Juniors
+2014: Reached Quarterfinals at French Open and Wimbledon (Juniors)

-In 2014, Paula Badosa reached the quarterfinals in both singles and doubles at the French Open junior division and reached the quarterfinals in singles at Wimbledon juniors.
-She also finished runner-up at the European Junior Championships in singles and doubles.
+In 2014, Paula Badosa reached the quarterfinals in both singles and doubles in the junior division of the French Open.
+She also reached the quarterfinals in the juniors division at Wimbledon in singles and finished runner-up at the European Junior Championships in singles and doubles.

-In March 2015, Paula Badosa made her first breakthrough by receiving a wildcard for the main draw at the Premier Mandatory Miami Open, where she recorded her first two match wins on the WTA Tour.
+In March 2015, after receiving a wildcard at the Miami Open, Paula Badosa recorded her first two match wins on the WTA Tour.
+She lost to Karolína Plíšková in the third round.

 2015: French Open Girls' Singles Title